 Before you even see a space, be sure to ask over the phone what rate is being charged for usable square feet and for rentable square feet because this makes a big difference in your total monthly rent.
-And, remember, if someone tells you a space is "1,500 rentable square feet" the actual (usable) size of the space will be smaller.
+Remember, if someone tells you the rental space is "1,500 rentable square feet" the actual (usable) size of the space will be smaller.

 While most realtors are honest about disclosing true total rent costs over the phone, they still tend to state the size of the space as rentable feet—not as usable feet.
 But now you are smart enough to know exactly what to ask the realtor.

 The following table compares the three types of square feet calculations used in commercial leases.
 Some leases simply charge by the usable square foot, while others add a percentage of the common area to the usable square footage to charge what is called rentable square feet.

 |Definitions of Square Feet (SF)|